WayneBrown/learnwebgl2/_sources/12_advanced_rendering/04_transparency.rst

 The implementation details for each sorting task are very different.
 However, in both cases the sorting needs to be as efficient as possible.
 Using a Quicksort for these sorting tasks is a big mistake.
-A Quicksort can have very bad performance on data that is almost sorted.
+A Quicksort can have awful performance on data that is almost sorted.
 Consider that if models in a scene are moving (or if the camera is moving), the changes from one frame to the next in an animation are typically small.
 Given a sorted list of models from a previous rendering, the sorted order